Bouncie wins for most drivers: 15-sec updates, $8/mo no contract, crash detection, Alexa/Google. Vyncs is cheaper annual but 60-sec updates on Basic.

 Bouncie and Vyncs both plug into your car’s OBD-II port and deliver real-time GPS tracking, driver alerts, and vehicle diagnostics.
+Both made our best OBD GPS tracker list, but for different reasons.
 I’ve tested both trackers across multiple vehicles over several months, and the differences that matter aren’t in the spec sheets.
 They’re in the daily experience of actually using these things.

 - Bouncie tracks every 15 seconds by default; Vyncs basic plan only updates every 60 seconds.